czim/laravel-cms-models/documentation/ModelConfiguration/List.md

 To change the listify column or strategy, set `list.order_column` and `list.order_strategy`, respectively.
 This should not generally be necessary; if required, it is probably better to change the model analysis instead.

+### Listify Scopes

+Listify scopes will affect the drag-drop functionality.
+The CMS will automatically attempt to detect `BelongsTo` relation scopes set.

+If this fails, the scope relation method name must be set manually in `list.order_scope_relation`.

+Only relation-based scopes are supported for now.
+Any special customized scope will require orderable functionality to be disabled for now.

 ## Scopes

 Scopes are automatically read on model analysis and added as tabs above the listing.